isomerpages/moe-stmargaretsec/_admissions/2022 Direct School Admission/Frequently Asked Questions about the Direct School Admission Exercise.md

 ---
 **1.** **What talents are the school looking for?**

-St. Margaret’s School (Secondary) welcomes girls who are talented in the Aesthetics and Sports listed in the [DSA-Sec talent areas offered by St. Margaret’s Secondary School](/admission/2022-direct-school-admission-exercise-dsa-sec)
+St. Margaret’s School (Secondary) welcomes girls who are talented in the Aesthetics and Sports listed in the [DSA-Sec talent areas offered by St. Margaret’s School Secondary)(/admission/2022-direct-school-admission-exercise-dsa-sec)

 **2.** **What are the selection criteria?**